 Studying psychology in Groningen does not only mean enjoying the international student life but also going for several months abroad in order to make worthy life experiences and get to know a new perspective of psychology.
-Come with us and discover which amazing experiences students have made in New Zealand, the United States, Spain and […]
+Come with us and discover which amazing experiences students have made in Austria, Turkey, Sweden, and Ireland!
+Do you […]